 Further information on the Queensland Government’s actions to protect and manage the Great Barrier Reef is available on the Great Barrier Reef website.

 Monitoring of ecosystem health in South East Queensland (including Moreton Bay) is reported through annual report cards by SEQ Healthy Waterways Ltd. These include a seagrass element comprising seagrass depth range and seagrass distribution.

 More information on actions being taken to address water quality in the region, is available at Healthy Waterways.

 University researchers and Seagrass Watch Australia also assess the health of seagrass communities.

 Seagrass-Watch is the largest scientific, non-destructive, seagrass assessment and monitoring program in the world.
-Since its genesis in Australia in 1998, Seagrass-Watch has now expanded internationally to 18 countries.
-Monitoring is currently occurring at over 205 sites, numerous sites exist along Queensland’s coastline.
+Monitoring is currently occurring at over 205 sites, and numerous sites exist along Queensland’s coastline.

 Seagrass-Watch raises awareness on the condition and trend of near shore seagrass ecosystems and provides an early warning of major coastal environment changes.
 Seagrass-Watch monitoring efforts are vital to assist with tracking global patterns in seagrass health, and assessing the human impacts with potential to destroy or degrade these coastal ecosystems.